Phoenix-Genius/walletWatcher/README.md

 	- npm run watch -- 0xYourAddress --usdDelta=0.1 --interval=30000

 Notes on multi-wallet mode
-- Each wallet maintains its own state (last stablecoin total and last processed block per chain).
+- Each wallet maintains its own state (last stablecoin total).
 - Emails are sent per-wallet; the same EMAIL_TO/--emailTo applies to all watched wallets in that process.
+- Concurrency for polling can be tuned via `--concurrency=50` or env `CONCURRENCY`.

 Advanced config (env)
 - SAFE_CONFIRMATIONS=3               # confirmations to wait before reporting transfers